At the Department of Mechanical Engineering, we want to recognise the hard work and achievement of our undergraduate students.

 - A*A*A* = £1500 cash bursary (level 2)

 - A*A*A = £1000 cash bursary (level 1)

 To qualify for the first level of award you will need A* grades in two required subjects including maths and an A in an additional subject.
 For the second level, you must achieve A* in two required subjects including maths and an A* in an additional subject.

 Students joining us directly in year 2, may also be eligible.
 Please contact firstname.lastname@example.org to discuss in more detail.

-We are offering a number of scholarship awards to international, undergraduate students with established and continued academic excellence.
+We are offering a number of scholarship awards to overseas, undergraduate students with established and continued academic excellence.

 To be eligible for an Excellence Scholarship you must:

 - make The University of Sheffield your first (firm) choice in the UCAS application process for 2022 entry